 Trying to select the right air filter for your Saint Charles home can be a daunting experience.
-What’s the best one?
-Does the price reflect the quality?
-These are just two of many of the questions that make selecting home air filters so mind-boggling.
-Let Golden Seal Service Experts Heating & Air Conditioning attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.
+Which brand is best?
+Should you just get the cheapest?
+These are just a couple of the questions that make the selection mind-boggling.
+Let Golden Seal Service Experts attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s an easy way to tell how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Set the filter horizontally, then using standard table salt, begin to pour the salt through the filter then see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
+Here’s a simple way to determine how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Set the filter horizontally, then using standard table salt, start pouring the salt through the filter and see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
 You really should upgrade your filter to higher quality filter that is more efficient.

 1) Filter Size